emory-libraries/Pattern-Library/src/_patterns/10-tokens/10-globals/icon.md

 ### Description

 The icon token allows you to directly include any icon from our icon library within another pattern.
 All icons are included as an inline SVG and is placed inside an `.icon` block.
-For a complete list of all icons available, refer to our [Icon Library](/patterns/00-meta-20-assets-icons/00-meta-20-assets-icons.html).
+For a complete list of all icons available, refer to our [Icon Library][tokens-icon].

 ### Best Practices